-I’d slid on some boots and wrap a scarf around my neck, sip some apple cider, and wander through the muddy dirt searching for my very own, oddball-shaped, cheerfully orange pumpkin.
+I’d slide on some boots and wrap a scarf around my neck, sip some apple cider, and wander through the muddy dirt searching for my very own, oddball-shaped, cheerfully orange pumpkin.
 Going to the pumpkin patch has always been my favorite fall activity, so I brought a little of the magic to our home with these adorable Pumpkin Patch Pudding Dirt Cups!

 They are simple to make and taste delicious.
 In the spirit of the fall season, I wanted to celebrate with festive fall dirt cups that didn’t involve worms.
 This pumpkin patch pudding is perfect for that.